The World in the Palmer of His Hand

 In fact, merely visiting the museum wasn’t in the cards for Damian… Which therefore meant it wasn’t in the cards for Hoang either.
 Damian had had enough of an adventure for the day, so he stayed in the car with Hoang while I tried to make the docent understand my tour was to be quick and efficient.

 I requested that before I knew how cool this place was though.
 So for the time I was touring the house, I kept peering out the windows facing our car to make sure Damian wasn’t going berserker.
 Note: we all survived – Fake hurricane Earl and real Hurricane Damian.
-(I keep mentioning the fake hurricane – you can see more about it here, via our Rhode Island 2010 vacation pages.)
+(I keep mentioning the fake hurricane – it rained a lot and the wind blew, but was never as bad as it could have been.)

 I should also note that your paid admission to the Old Lighthouse Museum gets you in here as well.
 I’m sure you can do them separately, but why would you?
 You want the whole Stonington history experience, don’t you?
 You should.
 Especially if you’re reading this.

 Before going inside, let’s take a moment to recognize the house as the National Historic Landmark that it is.
 Of course, I’m completing the list of our 60 NHL’s – here’s the somewhat redundant NHL report on the Palmer House.

 This 16-room Victorian mansion was built in 1852 by two brothers, Captains Nathaniel Brown Palmer and Alexander Smith Palmer.
 Majestically sited on a high rise of ground overlooking the upper end of Stonington harbor, “Pine Point” offered sweeping water views in all directions.
 From its octagonal cupola, the family could identify ships arriving from distant ports.
 Meticulous craftsmanship of the ornate woodwork testifies to the work of shipwrights.